 educational placement of a child; or

-Complaints must be written, signed, and include a statement that a public agency has violated a requirement of the IDEA, as well as the facts upon which the statement is based.
-Complaints must include specific information.
+Complaints must include a statement that a school district has violated a requirement of the IDEA, as well as the facts upon which the statement is based.
 A party may not have a hearing until the party (or the attorney representing the party) files a due process complaint that includes this information [300.508(c)].
-The party filing a due process complaint must provide a copy to the other party and forward a copy to the public educational agency/school district [IDEA section 300.508(a)(2)].
+The party filing the due process complaint must provide a copy to the school district [IDEA section 300.508(a)(2)].

 As spelled out by the IDEA at section 300.508(b), the due process complaint must contain specific information in order to be considered “sufficient.”
 This information is: